-In this section, we motivate the modules used and the ranges of values adopted for the free parameters therein, and we describe the data pre-processing to perform resolved SED fitting.
+In this section, we discuss the motivation behind the modules used and the ranges of values adopted for the free parameters therein.
+Moreover, we describe the data preprocessing used to perform resolved SED fitting.
 For a more comprehensive description of the chosen modules, see \citet{Boquien19}.